Mabini Bridge

-Mabini Bridge, formerly and still referred as Nagtahan Bridge, is a road bridge crossing the Pasig River between Nagtahan Street in Santa Mesa and Quirino Avenue in Paco to the west and Pandacan to the east.
-It was constructed between January to February in 1945.
-It initially served as a pontoon bridge transporting U.S. Army jeeps and evacuate citizens caught in the crossfire during the Liberation of Manila.
+The Mabini Bridge, formerly and still referred to as the Nagtahan Bridge, is a road bridge crossing the Pasig River between Nagtahan Street in Santa Mesa and Quirino Avenue in Paco to the west and Pandacan to the east.
+It was constructed between January and February 1945.
+It initially served as a pontoon bridge transporting U.S. Army jeeps and evacuating citizens caught in the crossfire during the Liberation of Manila.

 History

 There were plans for a new bridge to connect the Mendiola route to Malacañang Palace was made even before the emergence of World War II.
 However, the construction did not push through.
-The pontoon bridge stood for several decades after the World War II despite the construction materials used to build it.
+The pontoon bridge stood for several decades after World War II despite the construction materials used to build it.
 It was made out of inflated rubber rafts placed side by side - spanning until the opposite bank of the Pasig River.
 Two parallel perforated steel planks, each measuring about 1 m wide and 1.5 m apart were laid upon its surface.
-It was built by the US Army Corps of Engineers - enough to carry human traffic as well as light vehicles.
-On August 17, 1960, a barge collided against the wooden piles of the bridge.
-It caused major damages to the bridge, which caused flooding within the nearby residences.
+It was built by the US Army Corps of Engineers - enough to carry pedestrian traffic and light vehicles.
+On August 17, 1960, a barge collided with the wooden piles of the bridge.
+It caused major damage to the bridge, which caused flooding within the nearby residences.

 In 1963, a permanent bridge was constructed, named Nagtahan.
 It connected Paco with Pandacan.
 However, the Mabini Shrine, the former residence of Apolinario Mabini, was situated on the north bank.
 The government, then, relocated the house at the Polytechnic University of the Philippines in Santa Mesa.
-In lieu with the 103rd birth anniversary of Apolinario Mabini on July 22, 1967, President Ferdinand Marcos issued the Proclamation No. 234, s.
+To commemorate the 103rd birth anniversary of Apolinario Mabini on July 22, 1967, President Ferdinand Marcos issued Proclamation No. 234, s.
 1967, renaming Nagtahan Bridge as the Mabini Bridge, in memory of Apolinario Mabini, the Sublime Paralytic.

-In 2014, the Presidential Communications Development and Strategic Planning Office (PCDSPO) recommended changes, of the existing road signs to read Mabini Bridge, to the Department of Public Works and Highways – as a fitting contribution to the Mabini Sesquicentennial.
+In 2014, the Presidential Communications Development and Strategic Planning Office (PCDSPO) recommended that the Department of Public Works and Highways (DPWH) change the existing road signs to read Mabini Bridge as a fitting contribution to the Mabini Sesquicentennial.

 Present condition

-Of the 13 bridges that crosses the Pasig River as of that time, only the Mabini Bridge did not undergo major face-lifting procedures during 1998.
-Its huge brass profiles on the sides that illuminates at varying hues were the distinctive features of the Mabini Bridge.
+Of the 13 bridges crossing the Pasig River as of 1998, only the Mabini Bridge did not undergo major face-lifting procedures that year.
+Its distinctive feature is its huge brass profiles on the sides, which illuminate at varying hues.

 Marker from the National Historical Commission

-The marker of Mabini Bridge was installed on July 22, 1967 on the occasion of the 103rd Birthday Anniversary of Apolinario Mabini.
-It was located along Nagtahan Boulevard - connecting Santa Mesa, Manila and Paco, Manila.
+The marker of the Mabini Bridge was installed on July 22, 1967, on the occasion of the 103rd birth anniversary of Apolinario Mabini.
+It was located along Nagtahan Boulevard, connecting Santa Mesa, Manila, and Paco, Manila.